-The BC SPCA is opposed to keeping, breeding, selling or trafficking exotic wild animals.
-Whether it’s as pets, for roadside zoos, travelling attractions or for the entertainment industry, these activities lead to animal suffering and can have negative consequences for the natural environment.
+The BC SPCA is opposed to the keeping, breeding, selling and trafficking of wild and exotic animals.
+Whether it’s for the pet trade, roadside zoos, travelling attractions or the entertainment industry, these activities lead to animal suffering and can have negative consequences for the natural environment.

-Read our positions on exotic pets (PDF) and wild and exotic animals in zoos, aquariums and other permanent captivity (PDF).
+Read our positions on exotic pets and wild and exotic animals in zoos and aquariums.

 Most people know that wild animals like grizzly bears and cougars should never be pets.
-But, many don’t make the connection that exotic animals sold in pet shops and online are also wild animals, just from other countries.
+But many don’t make the connection that exotic animals sold in pet shops and online are also wild animals, just from other countries.
 Whether taken from the wild or born in captivity, these animals can all suffer physically and emotionally.
+This suffering begins the moment they enter the pet trade.

 How are exotic pets different from other pets?